 My assumption is that what happened is that Threads have some content moderation bots running in the background constantly seeking out spam.
 My frequent posting in a manner that would have possibly seemed “artificial” may have triggered some kind of rate-limiting on the platform.
 This however, is a little problematic for a couple of reasons.

 If Mosseri is serious about taking marketshare from X, then he needs to create a platform where commentary isn’t just encouraged, but where the system allows it to happen.
+Clearly right now, Threads isn’t ready for such usage.
 As triggering to a moderation system as my posts must have been – they were ultimately written by a real-life human, each unique in their actual content, and posted with the best of intentions.

-Secondly, and most annoyingly – the Threads/Instagram app (and website) seems to deny there being any restriction on my account at all.
+Most annoyingly – the Threads/Instagram app (and website) seems to deny there being any restriction on my account at all.
 I still can’t post (other than as a reply to other users) and I’m still just getting generic “post failed” messaging with no specific messaging attached.
 I haven’t had any message or popup telling me I’m banned temporarily or permanently.
 I haven’t had an email from anyone.
 Heck, even visiting the Threads “account status” page provides no clarification – bizarrely claiming that there are no restrictions on my account despite all the evidence to the contrary.
+This lack of transparency is just another way that threads isn’t ready.
+If you’re going to restrict accounts, your support system needs to be able show this and explain why.

 So, do I still love Threads?
 Yes.
 Can I seriously recommend it as an actual communication tool for real life, live events?
-No, and given that they’ve had a year to get this right, that’s pretty disappointing.
+No – threads isn’t ready.
+Given that they’ve had a year to get this right, that’s pretty disappointing.
 Luckily, there’s the Canadian General Election to look forward to in the next year or so – hopefully my threads account is re-enabled by then.
 If and when Meta does decide to lift my soft ban, you can follow me over on Threads @postsbychris